Propose a Community Preservation Act Project

 The Committee intends to develop recommendations for funding to be considered by Town Council in the spring.

-The Committee schedules presentations of projects at one of our meetings scheduled for January or February.
+The Committee plans to schedule presentations of projects at our meetings in November and December.

 The Committee expects recipients of funds for Projects to report back in writing annually about the progress of the project.
 Projects must be completed in a timely manner and unspent funds returned to the CPA Fund.

-Please contact Nate Budington, CPAC Chair, at firstname.lastname@example.org should you have any questions.
+Please contact the CPAC at email@example.com should you have any questions.